 It looks like HUD Secretary Ben Carson's staff ordered an expensive reproduction of a reproduction sideboard.
 He's taking some heat from the purchase.
 A CNN reporter noted the old dining room furniture couldn't be salvaged.
 It was very old, from the 1960s!
 I thought this might be a great time to point out how many … Continue reading Antique Sideboard Options for Ben Carson

 There was a time when you couldn't leave the house on a Sunday without tripping over an antique show or two.
-They were held on rooftops, in barns, in private homes, church basements, hotels, and convention centers.
+They were held on rooftops, in barns, in private homes, in church basements, in hotels, and in convention centers.
 Collecting antiques was really big in America and Dallas was no exception.
-Walk through the Dallas Museum of … Continue reading Are Antique Shows in Dallas A Thing of the Past?
+Walk through the … Continue reading Are Antique Shows in Dallas A Thing of the Past?

 The Dallas Museum of Art has a pretty good decorative arts collection.
-Glancing at the labels it becomes apparent the collection is the result of a strong antique collecting community.
+Glancing at the labels it becomes apparent the collection is the result of a strong antique-collecting community.
 Yet today the city struggles to maintain even one higher-end show.
 Take this highboy for example.
-It is in the collection thanks to the … Continue reading Antiques in Dallas.
+It is in the collection thanks to the Tri Delta … Continue reading Antiques in Dallas.
 What Has Been Lost?